 A. We’re writing our legacy now

-Illus – As a pastor, I've had the privilege over the years of doing a lot of graveside services.
+You know what?
+As a pastor, I've had the privilege over the years of doing a lot of graveside services.
 I've been in a lot of cemeteries and I've seen a lot of tombstones.
-There's an old saying, that the most important part of what's written on a tombstone is what's behind the little dash between the year of your birth and the year of your death, for how you live your life matters.
+There's an old saying, you probably heard it, that the most important part of what's written on a tombstone is what's behind that little dash between the year of your birth and the year of your death, for how you live your life matters.

 B. Master your anger